-Prerequisite or sequence recommendation:Core course for Doctor of Ministry degree programs.
+Prerequisite or sequence recommendation: Core course for Doctor of Ministry degree programs.

-Spiritual Formation, Graduate Study Guide by Clinton F. Caszatt, Jr.; Spiritual Formation Readings and Resource Materials; Conformed to His Image: Biblical and Practical Approaches to Spiritual Formation by Kenneth Boa; Spiritual Classics: Selected Readings on the Twelve Spiritual Disciplines by Richard J. Foster and Emilie Griffin, eds.; Spiritual Discipleship: Principles of Following Christ for Every Believer by J. Oswald Sanders; Dictionary of Christian Spirituality: Three Dimensions of Life with God by Gerald L. Scorgie; Water from a Deep Well: Christian Spirituality from Early Martyrs to Modern Missionaries by Gerald Sittser; The Good and Beautiful Community: Following the Spirit, Extending Grace, Demonstrating Love by James B. Smith; The Good and Beautiful Life: Putting on the Character of Christ by James B. Smith; and The Holy Bible
+Spiritual Formation, Graduate Study Guide by Clinton F. Caszatt, Jr.; Spiritual Formation Readings and Resource Materials; Conformed to His Image: Biblical and Practical Approaches to Spiritual Formation by Kenneth Boa; Spiritual Classics: Selected Readings on the Twelve Spiritual Disciplines by Richard J. Foster and Emilie Griffin, eds.; Spiritual Discipleship: Principles of Following Christ for Every Believer by J. Oswald Sanders; Dictionary of Christian Spirituality by Glen G. Scorgie; A Little Guide to Christian Spirituality: Three Dimensions of Life with God by Gerald L. Scorgie; Water from a Deep Well: Christian Spirituality from Early Martyrs to Modern Missionaries by Gerald Sittser; The Good and Beautiful Community: Following the Spirit, Extending Grace, Demonstrating Love by James B. Smith; The Good and Beautiful Life: Putting on the Character of Christ by James B. Smith; and The Holy Bible